MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-nor-vat-return-checklist.md

 > [!IMPORTANT]
 > To enable access to the access token and interoperation with ID-porten and Altinn APIs for business users, you must define security roles for both web applications.

 Internet addresses (base URLs) are subject to change by the Norwegian Tax Administration.
-We recommend that you check for actual URLs on the official Altinn and ID-porten website.
-For actual internet addresses of **NO ID-Porten** web application, go to <https://docs.digdir.no/oidc_func_wellknown.html>.
+We recommend that you check for actual internet addresses on the official Altinn and ID-porten website.
+For actual internet addresses of the **NO ID-Porten** web application, go to <https://docs.digdir.no/oidc_func_wellknown.html>.

 ## Web service settings